 Additionally, MUI Grid v2 uses the CSS Flexbox for better flexibility.
 So, a basic understanding of the way CSS Flexbox works may provide additional insight into the MUI grid system.

 Previously, the MUI Grid system had two properties: containers and items.
 The grid container was the parent or wrapper that organized child components (grid items) in a flex box-like layout.
 It used to contain one or more grid items with spacing, alignment, styling, or other properties.
-Grid items referred to the child elements that availed a certain amount of grid layout and specified a particular element’s behavior on the viewport.
+Grid items referred to the child elements that provided a certain amount of grid layout and specified a particular element’s behavior on the viewport.

 To make coding more efficient, the updated version MUI Grid v2 has introduced a grid that functions simultaneously as an item and a container.
 We will discuss it elaborately in the following sections.